exoplatform/exo-documentation/docs/GettingStarted.rst

    How to navigate in the Digital Workplace.

  * :ref:`Snapshot <Snapshot>`
-   Introduction to the Digital Workplace Homepage.
+   Introduction to the Snapshot page, all your Digital Workplace at a glance .

  * :ref:`Digital Workplace widgets <DW-Gadgets>`
    Introduction to widget blocks that come with the Digital Workplace.